chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     ᚠ ∈ S

-It should be noted at this point that both Words and Sentences in the current formulation are elements of the same underlying set, the set of all Strings.
-This connection in the domain of Words and Sentences is what will allow the analysis to begin to construct the outline of palindromic structures in a Language and Corpus.
+It should be noted at this point that Characters, Words and Sentences in the current formulation are elements of the same underlying set, the set of all Strings.
+This connection in the domain of Characters, Words and Sentences is what will allow the analysis to begin to construct the outline of palindromic structures in a Language and Corpus.

 Notation
 ^^^^^^^^